-Prerequisite: ENG 21 or ENG 24 with a grade of C or better or equivalent, and MATH 18 with a grade of C or better or equivalent.
+Prerequisite: ENG 24 with a grade of C or better or equivalent, and MATH 18 with a grade of C or better or equivalent.

 Rec Prep: Completion of or concurrent enrollment in ENG 100, and completion of or concurrent enrollment in MATH 82.